($499) Cost to ship a car from Raleigh, NC to Charleston, WV

 The best Raleigh to Charleston car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Raleigh to Charleston:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Raleigh to Charleston:

 - Best for Real-Time Tracking: Nexus Auto Transport